Vulnalign/From-Mining-to-Meaning/README.md

-# VulnAlign Artifact (Anonymous Submission)
+# VulnAlign Artifact

+Artifact repository for the paper "From Mining to Meaning: Ontology-Driven Validation of Vulnerability Labels in Large-Scale Datasets" (ESORICS 2026)

 This repository contains the code, sample data, and configuration files used to support the submission titled **From Mining to Meaning**.
 The artifact demonstrates the dataset construction pipeline for:

 - Linking CVEs to vulnerable and patched code
 - Validating labels using static (rule-based) analysis